Drum Mics 101: Best Drum Mics and Kits, Types, Placements, FAQ

 But, if you want a genuinely professional-sounding drum session, then you should use separate cymbal mics along with overhead condenser mics.

-Now you have the basic knowledge of all types of mics used in drums recording.
+Now you have the basic knowledge of all types of mics used in drum recording.

 Let’s come to the next chapter.